raspberrypilearning/temperature-log/worksheet.md

 done
 ```

-Whereas this will repeatedly execute the code between `do` and `done` 30 times:
+Whereas this loop will repeatedly execute the code between `do` and `done` 30 times:

 ```bash
 for i in {1..30}